 - Video Fluoroscopy with a multi-disciplinary team of speech therapist, radiologist and radiographer

-- Ultrasound scanning with colour Doppler (not maternity)
+- Ultrasound scanning with colour Doppler (including DVT scans).
+No maternity services are offered here.

 The radiology department operates Monday to Friday, 8:30am to 5pm, with on call cover for emergency referrals.
-We carry out some MRI scans using a visiting mobile unit, enabling us to have short waiting times.
+We carry out some MRI scans using a translocatable MRI unit which can be found in the car park near the clocktower.

-GPs can refer patients directly to QVH for imaging tests, including CT and MRI (which has a wait of no more than 3-4 weeks).
+GPs can refer patients directly to QVH for imaging tests, including CT and MRI.
 If for any reason we are unable to accommodate referrals, we are able to arrange for them to be carried out at neighbouring NHS trusts.

 Microbiology services (the study of micro-organisms such as viruses and bacteria) are provided by the team at BSUH, headed by Marc Cubbon.